 Tie the yarn tightly around the wrapped yarn.

-If you are using a wood frame, use hot glue to secure your pompoms into place.
+If you're using a wooden frame, use hot glue to secure your pom-poms.

 Repeat steps 1-4, creating enough pom-poms to fully cover your frame.

 6. Hang It Up

 When you've made and tied all your pom-poms to your wreath, you're ready to hang it up.
 We looped ribbon around the wire frame for the hanger, but you can use any method you like best.

 Take your walls — and doors! — to a new level of gorgeous with these DIY wreaths.